gcallah/work/chaps/hegel.md

 reason, the master's "satisfaction is itself only a vanishing, for it lacks the *objective* aspect, or *stable existence.*" The master replicates the problem of desire in general, namely that it is boundless and incapable of discriminating between objects.
-It is the servant which, in its servitude, must take a different stance toward the object of the master's desire.
-For the servant labors on the external world without the expectation that it will thereby consummate its desire.[^2] On the contrary, through its labor the servant maintains an enduring distance between itself and the object of its labor.
+It is the servant who, in his servitude, must take a different stance toward the object of the master's desire.
+For the servant labors on the external world without the expectation that he will thereby consummate his desire.[^2] On the contrary, through his labor the servant maintains an enduring distance between himself and the object of its labor.
 Labor is thus, Hegel says, "desire held in check, it is vanishing *staved off*, or: work *cultivates and educates* (*Arbeit bildet*)."

 This latter claim requires further elucidation, since if it is clear that laboring on an object requires suppressing one's desire to consume